mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 All wrap files must have a name of `<project_name>.wrap` form and be in `subprojects` dir.

-Currently Meson has three kinds of wraps:
+Currently Meson has four kinds of wraps:
 - wrap-file
-- wrap-file with Meson build patch
 - wrap-git
+- wrap-hg
+- wrap-svn

-## wrap-file
+## wrap format

-An example wrap file for `libfoobar` would have a name `libfoobar.wrap` and would look like this:
+Wrap files are written in ini format, with a single header containing the type of wrap, followed by properties describing how to obtain the sources, validate them, and modify them if needed.
+An example wrap-file for the wrap named `libfoobar` would have a filename `libfoobar.wrap` and would look like this:

 ```ini
 [wrap-file]